NyneDZN/NeptuneOS/docs/installation.md

 ## 💽 Downloading your ISO

-There are a few methods of obtaining a Windows ISO. <br>
+This doc will be completed to include other methods in the future. <br>

 <strong><details><summary>UUP ⭐</strong></summary>
 <br>